April 25, 1998: Jones vs Hill

 Like so many ring greats, Roy Jones Jr. found it very hard to say goodbye to boxing, fighting on long after it was obvious to all that his reflexes and skills were long gone.
 He finally moved on at the advanced age of 49, but not before giving his admirers too many sad spectacles, including knockout defeats to Danny Green and Enzo Maccarinelli.
 Seeing a once-unstoppable dynamo compete as a shadow of his former brilliance had been a painful ordeal for those who admired Jones and vividly recalled his astonishing talent.

 One of his most memorable performances occurred on this date at the Mississippi Coast Coliseum in Biloxi in 1998.
 His opponent that night was Virgil “Quicksilver” Hill, the former light heavyweight champion of the world.
 Going into the contest, Jones was 35-1 and considered one of the best boxers in the world.
 He was eight months removed from a first round knockout of Montell Griffin, which avenged the lone blemish on his pro record when he was disqualified for hitting a downed Griffin in March of 1997.

 Hill was far from a slouch himself, entering with a record of 43-2.
-As impressive as that record was, this also meant that Hill had accumulated much mileage on his body’s odometer, having made 20 successful defences of the WBA light-heavyweight championship during two separate reigns.
+As impressive as that record was, this also meant that Hill had accumulated much mileage on his body’s odometer, having made twenty successful defences of the WBA light-heavyweight championship during two separate reigns.
 But while twenty title fight wins is an impressive accomplishment for any boxer, the fact is most of Hill’s title defenses were against mediocre talents.
 And while Hill was still rated as a top fighter in the division, his best days were clearly behind him.
 In his most recent bout, he had dropped a unanimous decision to Dariusz Michalczewski, surrendering his lineal title in the process.
 Thus Jones vs Hill was a battle between one fighter at the mountaintop and a respected former champion on his way down.